thaodo2512/convert-doc/PDR_README.md

 - `build/pdr_repo.c`: definitions for `pdr_repository[]` (contiguous binary PDRs, header+body) and `pdr_offsets[]` (handle->offset table).

 Notes:
-- Packing is little-endian per DSP0248 Clause 28.1. `dataLength` is computed from the body size (header is 10 bytes).
+- Packing is little-endian per DSP0248 Clause 28.1. `dataLength` is always computed from the packed body size (header is 10 bytes); stale YAML values are corrected automatically.
-- If duplicate `recordHandle` values appear across YAMLs, later ones are auto-renumbered upward with a notice.
+- `recordHandle` can be omitted or set to `auto` to let the generator assign the next free handle; duplicates are auto-renumbered upward with a notice, skipping any user-reserved handles.
 - Strings: UTF-8/ASCII and UTF-16BE are supported; numeric widths/ranges come from schema `binaryFormat` or bounds.

+Doc-only hiding:
+- Add `docHidden: true` or `_doc: { hidden: true }` to any field/object in YAML to omit it from the Sphinx tables while keeping it in the generated binary/C output.
+See `source/data/type_15_doc_hidden.yaml` for an example.

 ## Reconstruct YAMLs from generated C/binary